rcapper/RAD/README.md

 98% | 97% | 0.02 | 0.02 | Both pops have too-low MAF; this locus should clearly be deleted.
 80% | 98% | 0.20 | 0.02 | One pop has a too-low MAF but the other doesn't; do you keep this locus?

---- MAF threshold for filtering:
+--- **MAF threshold for filtering:**

 How low is "very low"?
 Some lit discards MAF lt 0.25!  (seems pretty high to me).
 Do you discard MAF lt 0.05 (for 50 inds * 2 chromosomes = 100 alleles; MAF = 0.05 = 5 alleles)?
 MAF lt 0.01 (a single heterozygote among 50 individuals)?
 Roesti et al 2012 pretty much says that you should look at your own data closely and see when the Fst graphs stop changing, and use that cutoff.
 They also use an "n" threshold instead of a MAF percentage, as in, the minor allele must be seen at least 1 or 4 or 10 (etc) times.
 This approach may actually be wise because it doesn't change; for example, within one pop, maybe you're missing data for a few individuals at a particular locus.
 This decreases your

 Or, it seems more common to simply discard alleles that are only seen once in the data set.
 See: http://hpc.ilri.cgiar.org/training/embo/course_material/genotyping/NGS_and_Genotyping_Rounsley.pdf - "Analyze at the population level, not sample level.
 Filter SNPs based on frequency in population; discard SNPs found only in single samples."
 Also see: http://rspb.royalsocietypublishing.org/content/277/1701/3725.short -

-This is actually a good idea, especially for Type II B RAD: we can't remove PCR duplicates due to the nature of the digestion, so it's possible that an allele seen only once is indeed genotyped due to an artificial increase in read depth via PCR duplication.
+This is actually a good idea, especially for Type II B RAD: we can't remove PCR duplicates due to the nature of the digestion, so it's quite possible that an allele seen only once is indeed genotyped due to an artificial increase in read depth via PCR duplication.
+Though, do keep in mind that many rare alleles could be very real.

 --- What to do with low-MAF loci: Delete the minor allele, or delete the locus?
 In Stacks, for example, if a locus has a too-low MAF, that minor allele gets deleted such that the locus now looks homozygous.
 My preference is to simply delete the entire locus.
 I can see arguments for either method and am open to a conversation about it, but it seems that the minor allele is (not always but usually) a true biological signal and shouldn't simply be ignored (see Roesti et al 2012).
 If that locus is uninformative, then you should just not consider that site, rather than squint at it a little bit and massage the data such that the minor allele straight-up disappears.